Dumbbell Pullover: How-to, Muscles Worked, and Benefits

 4. Hold for a moment and then return to the starting position.
 That’s your one repetition.

 The stability ball pullover is more about improving balance than building muscles.
-It’s an advanced movement, but you’ll be better at it over time.
+It’s an advanced movement, but you’ll be better at it over time.5 Yu W, Cha S, Seo S. The effect of ball exercise on the balance ability of young adults.
+J Phys Ther Sci.
+2017 Dec;29(12):2087-2089. doi: 10.1589/jpts.29.2087.
+Epub 2017 Dec 7.
+PMID: 29643579; PMCID: PMC5890205.

 2. Extend your arms back and brace your core.
-That’s the right.

-3. Pull the dumbbells all the from over your head to your chest.
+3. Pull the dumbbells all the way from over your head to your chest.
 You’ll feel the work in your pecs at this moment.

 You can also do the dumbbell pullover lying on the floor.
 It strengthens your pecs and develops upper body musculature.
-However, it limits the range of motion and isn’t as effective as other pullover exercises.
+However, it limits the range of motion and isn’t as effective as other pullover variations.

 2. Move your arms behind your head until your chest and lats are stretched.
 Do not bend your elbows.

-3. Keeping your abdominal muscles tight, pull the dumbbell overhead until your arms are reached directly over your lower chest.
+3. Keeping your abdominal muscles tight, pull the dumbbell overhead until your arms are directly over your lower chest.

 4. Pause for a second, and lower the dumbbell behind your head.
 That’s your one rep.